-- The GRE® revised General Test provides an assessment of the verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills that graduate-level programs value.
+- The GRE® General Test provides an assessment of the verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills that graduate-level programs value.

 - The GRE® Subject Tests gauge undergraduate achievement in specific fields of study and can help predict a candidate's potential for success in graduate school.

 Both tests provide a common measure for comparing applicants with differing educational and cultural backgrounds and furnish independent information to supplement the evaluation of grades and recommendations.

 Guidelines adopted by the GRE Board provide information about the appropriate use of GRE test scores for those who use the scores in graduate and business school admissions, fellowship selection processes, and for guidance and counseling for graduate study.
 See Score Use Guidelines and the GRE® Guide to the Use of Scores for more information.

 Now is the perfect time to review BEST PRACTICES so you can identify the strongest applicants for your next incoming class.
 Share this infographic with your colleagues and staff!

 Considerations in Score Interpretation